5 Coffee News Stories That I Never Want To Read About Ever Again

 #4 Automated Single Coffee Brewers

 We live in a hyper-connected world.
 By the time a coffee news item hits the front page of major news outlets, there is more than a decent chance I have seen it or will soon.
-Recently NPR did a coffee story.
-Within a few days, about 7 people sent me links to the story.
+Recently, NPR did a coffee story.
+About seven people sent me links to the story within a few days.
 I think it was about some animal pooping out coffee (see #2).
 Before you share any news item with anyone, give them a little credit and assume they aren’t living under a rock.
 The best news items will always be the ones that are way under the radar.
 A fresh angle on coffee that hasn’t been reprinted everywhere will always be more interesting than headline coffee news.

 OK.
 Rant over.
 I feel better now.